jamessynge/TinyAlpacaServer/README.md

 ### ProgmemStringViews in Tiny Alpaca Server

+**NOTE: This is out of date; the implementation has been moved to mcucore, so this documentation needs updating.**

 To simplify working with strings in PROGMEM, I've developed classes and macros to allow for easily defining PROGMEM strings, for comparing and printing them (where printing includes generating HTTP and JSON responses to Alpaca requests).